 Key events which have a key code listed in the preceding table shall be available to all applications when requested through the KeySet object.
-Key events which do not have a key code listed in the preceding table shall be handled by the implementation and not delivered to applications.Support for direct keycodes (i.e. the charCode property of the DOM 2 KeyEvent class) is not required.
+Key events which do not have a key code listed in the preceding table shall be handled by the implementation and not delivered to applications.

+The availability column indicates if the key events are always available to applications or may only be available once the application has been activated.
+Terminals may choose to make key events listed as “May only available to applications once activated” only available to applications once the user has activated the application.
+For such terminals the following shall apply;

+Applications AUTOSTARTed by the terminal shall be activated when they have received a key event.

+Other applications (e.g. broadcast-independent applications or ones signalled as PRESENT) shall be activated when launched.

+The key set of an application shall only contain keys that are available to the application at that time.

+If a key set is requested that includes keys not available to an application then that part of the request shall be discarded and only any remaining part of the request relating to available keys shall be processed.

+When an application becomes activated, the key set shall not automatically change, the application needs to call KeySet.setValue() in order to receive key events that were not previously available to it but now are.

+Otherwise terminals shall make key events listed as “May only available to applications once activated” always available to applications identically to those key events listed as “Always available to applications”.

+Support for direct keycodes (i.e. the charCode property of the DOM 2 KeyEvent class) is not required.

 Applications shall not rely on receiving any key events not requested through a KeySet object, for example when the end user is inputting text into an input field.
 However, the set of key events requested via a KeySet object only identifies the minimum set of keys that may be sent to an application, and so applications should not rely on receiving only those key events.

+When the focus is on either i) an input element of a type that accepts text input (e.g. type="text") or ii) a textarea element then all key events that can be generated by the "Text entry method" required by table 11 "Minimum terminal capabilities" (e.g. virtual keyboard) shall be delivered to the element with focus regardless of whether those key events are in application's current KeySet.

 On up, down, left, right keydown events, terminals shall choose one of the following navigation mechanisms in the priority order listed below: